 #3 Frozen grapes as a healthy snack

 Whenever a recipe calls for diced onions, simply retrieve the necessary amount with a cup measure and use as if they were fresh.
-They thaw so quickly that you won’t notice a difference in cooking time.

 #5 Freezing DIY vegetable paste